4d/docs/website/translated_docs/es/ViewPro/method-list.md

 The *column* parameter defines the first column of the column range.
 Pass the row index (counting begins at 0) in this parameter.
 Pass the column index (counting begins at 0)  in this parameter.

-In the *row* parameter, you can define the row(s) of the cell range's position. *rowCount* must be greater than 0.
+In the *row* parameter, you can define the row(s) of the cell range's position. *rowCount* debe ser mayor que 0.
 Pass the row index (counting begins at 0) in this parameter.

 In the optional *sheet* parameter, you can designate a specific spreadsheet where the range will be defined (counting begins at 0).
 If not specified, the current spreadsheet is used by default.
 You can explicitly select the current spreadsheet with the following constant: